maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

 ## Notes ##

-* Items are separated by either a newline or ;
+* Items are separated by either a newline or `;`.
 * Adding `;` at the end of each statement is optional, but makes it easier to cut and paste into a Maxima session.
 Please add these.
 * If you type a string not in the form `key : value`, a variable name such as `dumvar3` will be assigned automatically to keep track of the command in the list of question variables.
+* The `key` must be a simple variable name.
+It must start with letters, and can contain numbers and underscore characters.
-* If a student uses a variable longer than one letter in length which has been assigned a value in the question variables then the attempt will be rejected as invalid.
+* If a student uses a variable which has been assigned a value in the question variables then the attempt will be rejected as invalid.
+You can use the "allowed words" to enable students' expressions with question variables to be considered valid.
-    Hence, it is a sensible idea to use variable names which are not used as parameters.
+    Hence, it is a sensible idea to use variable names which are not used as parameters in the question, or likely to occur in the student's answer.
 For example if you set an integration question then you should avoid using the variable `c`, otherwise students won't be able to write `+c` in the normal way to indicate a constant of integration.
-* You can include C-style block comments for increased clarity, and these may appear on separate lines e.g. `dice : rand(6) + 1 /* roll it! */`
+* You can include C-style block comments for increased clarity, and these may appear on separate lines e.g. `dice : rand(6) + 1; /* roll it! */`
-* Avoid using variable names with a single letter, otherwise a student might type this in and it will not automatically be forbidden.
-You can always forbid them explicitly in the input "forbid" options.
 * Do not define a feedback variable with the same name as an input.
-For example, if your input is `ans1` then do not define a feedback variable `ans1:exdowncase(ans1)`.
+For example, if your input is `ans1` then you cannot define a feedback variable `ans1:exdowncase(ans1)`.
+Choose something different, e.g. `ansmod1:exdowncase(ans1)`

 ## Question variables {#Question_variables}